 Some people continue driving their cars despite a whining differential and experience no additional problems.
 Some people do so for months.
 But just because you can drive with faulty parts doesn’t mean that you should.

 Remember, differentials are a crucial component of your car’s steering system.
 If those components are misbehaving to the point of producing sounds, you should address the underlying issue as soon as possible.
 Fixing it is in your best interest.
 In fact, if you want to implement some preventative measures, you can make a habit out of replacing the gear oil every other year.

 Even so, you might get a completely different answer from your mechanic.
 In that case, make sure to ask them if their recommendation is coming from the cost associated with the fix or a genuine belief in the safety of the differential in question.

 Sometimes, mechanics avoid recommending replacements simply because the cost is too high.
 Between the parts and the labor cost, fixing a differential could set you back up to several thousand dollars.
 But if you’re willing to invest in your vehicle for the sake of safety, your mechanic should take that into account before issuing their final recommendation.

 When it comes to fixing a noisy differential, there’s no time better than the present.
-Still, if you need any more convincing, we could quickly go over the other symptoms that will accompany the whining sound.
+Still, if you need any more convincing, we could quickly go over the other symptoms that appear together with the whining sound.